nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### Verification

 The successfull verification of the A2Pay' signals the PSP to proceed with executing the authorized payment transaction.
-The verification of the A2Pay is done following the guidlines given in Self Disclosure for JWT[^sd-jwt] section 7 and specifically 7.3.
+The verification of the A2Pay is done following the guidlines given in Self Disclosure for JWT[^sd-jwt] section 7 and specifically 7.3 and also section 6.3 of the ARF[^arf].
 To verfiy the authentication code ensuring the A2Pay' is bound to the intended payment transaction, the PSP must calculate the hash of the base64url encoded transcation data object of the [payment request](payment-request-schema.json) with the chosen `transaction_data_hashes_alg`.
 For a successful verification, the resulting hash must equal the hash in the `transaction_data_hashes` array included in the key-binding JWT.

 The PSP may also use the `payment-id` within the payment request to ensure the payment is processed only once.

 ### Flows

-The presentation process outlined above can be adapted to various real-world use cases, depending on the specific role of the relying party requesting the A2Pay'.
+The presentation process outlined above can be adapted to various payment use cases, depending on the specific role of the relying party requesting the A2Pay'.

 #### Basic PaymentAuth flow

 In this flow, the relying party is the PSP (usually a bank) of the holder themself.
 The holder is requesting a payment transaction using an out-of-band mechanism like the banks mobile app, online banking portal or even a third party provider for payment initiation according to PSD2 (PISP).
-The holders PSP is initiating the flow by requesting the A2Pay' they have previously issued to the wallet themself in the prior registration flow.
+The holders PSP is initiating the flow by requesting the A2Pay' they have previously issued to the wallet themself in the prior [registration flow](#registration).

 **This scenario applies to the obligations for PSPs to accept the wallet for SCA with regards to the eIDAS2 regulation.**